JonWoodlief/hw-sinatra-saas-hangperson-JonWoodlief/docs/part_0_create_saas_app.md

 Happily, Ruby has a wonderful system for managing gem dependencies: a gem called **Bundler** looks for a file called `Gemfile` in the *app root directory* of each project.
 The `Gemfile` contains a list of gems and versions your app depends on.
 Bundler verifies that those gems, and any others that they in turn depend on, are properly installed on your system and accessible to the app.

-Let's start with the following steps:
+Let's start with the following steps: **(NOTE: These steps are not necessary when using GitHub Classroom.)**

 * Create a new empty directory to hold your new app, and use `git init` in that directory to start versioning it with Git.
 (WARNING: Do not run `git init` in your top level directory, only use it in the folder you just created.)